MERLIN2-ARCH/merlin2_docs/source/Architecture.rst

 Architecture
 ************

-MERLIN2, which comes from MachinEd Ros 2 pLannINg, is a hybrid architecture composed of four layers.
-It is the evolution of `MERLIN <https://www.mdpi.com/2076-3417/10/17/5989>`_ Its main aim is to produce behaviors to face the daily tasks of a service robot.
-As a result, symbolic knowledge management is needed to represent the state of the world.
-Besides, state machines are used to implement small subtasks.
+MERLIN2, which comes from MachinEd Ros 2 pLannINg, is a software architecture that represents the paradigm of a hybrid cognitive architecture for robots composed of four layers.
+It is the evolution of `MERLIN <https://www.mdpi.com/2076-3417/10/17/5989>`_.
+MERLIN2 aims to speed up the process of producing robot behaviors to face the daily short and long-term tasks of a service robot using ROS 2.

-On the other hand, knowledge managing is achieved using `KANT (Knowledge mAnagemeNT) <https://github.com/uleroboticsgroup/kant>`_, which allows querying, creation, and edit deletion of PDDL-based knowledge.
+On the one hand, it also includes a component for knowledge managing, a tool called `KANT (Knowledge mAnagemeNT) <https://github.com/uleroboticsgroup/kant>`_, which allows querying, creation, and edit deletion of PDDL-based knowledge.
+On the other hand, it includes a component for behavior generation and manipulation called `YASMIN (Yet Another State MachINe) <https://github.com/uleroboticsgroup/yasmin>`_.
-On the other hand, state machines are implemented with `YASMIN (Yet Another State MachINe) <https://github.com/uleroboticsgroup/yasmin>`_, which is a library to develop behaviors using state machines.
+YASMIN is a library to develop robot behaviors using state machines.
 Each of those state machines uses a blackboard to share data between all the states and nested state machines.
-However, it is necessary to find out the biological nature of cognitive systems from the point of view of a human.
+Thus, the current organization and development of MERLIN2 components and solutions are bioinspired.

-In nature, these cognitive functions are performed by some cerebrum lobes of the human brain.
+In nature, cognitive functions such as short memory, perception or sensory-motor; are performed by some cerebrum lobes of the human brain.
+Organizing MERLIN2 components as cerebrum cognitive functions gave us the sketch presented in the following image.
 The human cerebrum is composed of four structures called prefrontal, temporal, occipital and parietal.
-As a result of building MERLIN2 with the presented tools, the high-level architecture diagram presented in figure is obtained.
 The prefrontal lobe has most of the modules from MERLIN2.
 It is in charge of memory, which is divided into long-term and short-term.
 The long-term memory, which represents the state of the environment, corresponds with the knowledge base managed by KANT.
 The short-term memory corresponds with the blackboards of the state machines of YASMIN.
 Besides, long-term memory is used in the planning process to choose the actions that the robot has to use to achieve its goals.
 These actions are implemented with YASMIN state machines and can also manage the knowledge of long-term memory.
 Finally, actions can use the navigation, text-to-speech and speech-to-text modules to interact with the environment and humans.
 The prefrontal lobe is also in charge of motor control, navigation, and speech production, text-to-speech; while the temporal lobe is in charge of the audio processing, speech-to-text.

 .. image:: ../images/cerebrum.png

-MERLIN2 is composed of two main systems: the Deliberative and the Reactive.
-Both of thm are divided into two layers: Mission Layer, Planning Layer, Executive Layer and Reactive Layer.
+When moving all these cognitive functions to a classic software perspective we find the folowing diagram.
+The figure presents in detail the MERLIN2 architecture technically divided into four layers associated with hybrid and multi-layer cognitive proposals.

 .. image:: ../images/architecture.png